openedx/edx-documentation/en_us/shared/getting_started/create_activate_account.rst

 Create an Account
 ==================

-You create, or register, an edX or edX Edge account on the account registration page.
-You can also use the edX mobile app to register your edX account.

-.. note::   When you register an account, you specify a username that will represent you on edX or on edX Edge.
-Your username, not your full name, is used to identify you to course team members and other learners.
-Your full name is used on any certificates that you earn.
+When you create, or register, an account, you specify a public username that will represent you on edX or on edX Edge.
+Because your username, and not your full name, is used to identify you to course team members and other learners, edX recommends that you select your username carefully.
 You cannot change your public username after you register.

-EdX recommends that you select your username carefully.
+You also provide your full name, which appears on any certificates that you earn.
+You can change your full name at any time.
+For more information, see :ref:`learners:SFD Basic Information`.

 To register an edX or edX Edge account, follow these steps.